arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ### Understanding the Big Tank (BT) Code

 The Opta™ in charge of the Big Tank has a similar structure to the Small Tank's Opta™,  such as Arduino IoT Cloud generated code during the configuration.
-We will focus on the main tasks that the Big Tank is in charge of and specializes as a Client.
+We will focus on the main tasks that the Big Tank is in charge of and specializes in as a Client.

 The Big Tank's Opta™ has two main tasks.
 They are to stop the system operation or to control the attached pump.
 The `BT_System_Off()` is triggered if the minimum level flag is turned off, which will halt the Pump and send the valve off command for Small Tank's Opta™.
 This sets emergency stop for the system.
 The `BT_Pump_CTRL()` will send the valve off request whenever Big Tank's maximum level is reached and activate the pump to avoid reservoir overfill.